 If you’ve been wondering about how to get rid of hot tub bacteria, we can help.
 To keep your filter clean, it’s best to take your hot tub filter out once a week and give it a simple rinse with the hose.
 If you need to properly deep clean your hot tub, this process will be more involved and likely require a hot tub filter cleaning solution.
-To learn more about how to best clean your hot tub, click here.
+Click here to learn more about how to best clean your hot tub.

 At first hot tub chemistry may seem daunting, but it’s much easier than you might think- especially when you purchase hot tub chemicals from Watson’s.
-Whether you want to raise or lower the pH in hot tubs, it really comes down to getting the right chemical starter kit.
-To learn more and find the right products for your hot tub, click here.
+Whether you want to raise or lower the pH in hot tubs, it really comes down to getting a suitable chemical starter kit.
+Click here to learn more and find the right products and services for you hot tub.

-You should never put epsom salt in a hot tub.
-Epsom salts disrupt the pH balance and alkalinity of the hot tub and can cause major, long-term damages to your spa.
+You should never put Epsom salt in a hot tub.
+Epsom salts disrupt the pH balance and alkalinity of the hot tub and can cause significant, long-term damage to your spa.

 How Much Does a Hot Tub Weigh?

-On average, a regular 2-3 person hot tub weighs roughly 500 pounds empty and 3,000 pounds filled with water.
-A larger 6 person hot tub typically weighs 1,000 pounds empty and up to 6,000 pounds when filled.
+On average, a regular two to three person hot tub’s weight ranges from roughly 500 pounds empty and 3,000 pounds filled with water.
+A larger six person hot tub’s weight ranges from around 1,000 pounds empty and up to 6,000 pounds when filled.

 Have you ever wondered if you can get in a hot tub while pregnant?
-Unfortunately, you shouldn’t, as it is highly advised against by medical professionals.
-Hot tubs increase your core body temperature and in turn, can quickly cause overheating that can endanger both the mother and baby.
-It’s best to stay away from the hot tub and opt for a hot bath to unwind, instead.
+Unfortunately, you shouldn’t, as medical professionals highly advise against it.
+Hot tubs increase your core body temperature and can quickly cause overheating that can endanger both the mother and baby.
+It’s best to stay away from the hot tub and opt instead for a bath to unwind.

 Does Watson’s Have Hot Tub Covers For Sale?